|

 I sent an email to my cousin

-Jane Coté in Ottawa that I was going to Armenia via London and was going
+Jane Coté that I was going to Armenia via London and was going to have

-to have ten hours stopover.
-With her knowing London so well I figured she could
+ten hours stopover.
+With her knowing London so well I figured she could give me

-give me a few pointers on spending a few fruitful hours in London.
-It turned
+a few pointers on spending a few fruitful hours in London.
+It turned out that

-out that Jane was going to London on precisely the same Canadian Air flight as
+Jane was going to London on precisely the same Canadian flight as mine.
+(The

-mine.
-(The plane started from Toronto, with a stopover in Ottawa where Jane
+plane started from Toronto, with a stopover in Ottawa where Jane lives.)
+We

-lives.)
-We arranged to get adjoining seats.
-Jane was staying in London for a
+arranged to get adjoining seats.
+Jane was staying in London for a month and had

-month and had rented a flat in the theatre district, a short walk to the
+rented a flat in the theatre district, a short walk to the British museum where

-addresses, sunglasses, umbrella, etc. at Jane's apartment and left myself more
+shortwave radio, sunglasses, umbrella, etc. at Jane's apartment and left myself

 airport.